(1) Hi Alice,

 One route that some people choose when they need a release of tension in their back or neck is paying a visit to a chiropractor.
 If this route is of interest to you, it's good to know a bit more before making an appointment.
 Although the effectiveness of chiropractors has been debated over the years, the consensus now tends to be that professional spinal or cervical “manipulation,” as it’s called, is likely safe for most people, and it may even reduce symptoms of migraine, neck pain, low back pain, or joint conditions.
 However, some risks still do exist.
 If you have risk factors for stroke, osteoporosis, cancer in your spine, or unstable joints, chiropractic adjustments are not recommended.
 If you have any other underlying health conditions, be sure to give your provider a heads up about those too, to be safe.
 Even if you’re otherwise healthy, you might still experience fatigue, headache, or discomfort after your session.
 Also, don’t forget to check out your chiropractor’s joint poppin’ cred: it's wise to only pay a visit to a chiropractor who has a degree and has been licensed (read: not that random friend who keeps offering to walk on your back).

 Now, how can you avoid ending up all stiff and tense in the first place?
-You could start by checking out the tips in Stress is a pain in the neck — literally! or Lower back pain?
-In the Go Ask Alice! archives.
+You could start by checking out the tips in Stress is a pain in the neck — literally! in the Go Ask Alice! archives.
 Here are some other prevention and treatment ideas you can get crackin’ on to avoid having to crack that back or neck of yours in the future:

 - Consider getting a professional massage or a gentle back rub from a friend.